AshlynPowell/PWS-472-Labs/Lab 5- Genome Assembly and QC.md

 ```
 cp -r ~/fsl_groups/fslg_pws472/compute/lab5/data/assembly_stats ./
 ```
-Make sure conda is loaded (`module load conda`) then run `assembly_stats` on your `FASTA` raw reads.
+Make sure conda is loaded (`module load miniconda3/4.12-pws-472`) then run `assembly_stats` on your `FASTA` raw reads.
 Note that this script is primarily used to assess the completeness of a *genome assembly* not necessarily raw data.
 However, we will use it here to figure out the average read length and the total number of base pairs in the raw data.
 You will later use these to estimate the coverage in the raw data.
 ```
 python assembly_stats/assembly_stats.py m64140_201011_172335.Q20.fasta
 ```